ikhsannur1996/etl-airflow/README.md

     # Automatically create table if it doesn't exist
     create_query = f"""
-    CREATE TABLE IF NOT EXISTS employee (
+    CREATE TABLE IF NOT EXISTS ikhsan.employee (
         {', '.join([f'{col} TEXT' for col in target_columns])}
     );
     """